-What is important is to focus on creating an effective digital workplace that helps your staff do their jobs more effectively and efficiently.
+What is important is to focus on setting up a digital workplace that helps your staff do their jobs more effectively and efficiently.
 It should consist of a holistic set of platforms, tools and environments for work delivered in a usable, coherent and productive way.
 This gives focus on the experience of the employee or the individual as well as the environment in which they work.

 [Related Resource: Digital Workplace Infographic]

 The Most Popular and Efficient Business Communications Tools You Can Start Using Now